cr0hn/enteletaor/doc/source/advanced.rst

 Disconnect all users
 ____________________

-If you want to disconnect all connected users, enteleteaor has the shortcut ``--all``:
+If you want to disconnect all connected users, enteletaor has the shortcut ``--all``:

 .. code-block:: bash

-    # enteleteaor redis disconnect -t 10.10.0.10 --all
+    # enteletaor redis disconnect -t 10.10.0.10 --all

 Discovering DBs
 +++++++++++++++